Marjorie Taylor Greene's, Liz Cheney's futures in balance as House GOP gathers for crucial meeting Wednesday

 "I think our party has to make it very clear that she does not represent us in any way.
 Our big tent is not large enough to both accommodate conservatives and kooks," Sen. Mitt Romney, R-Utah, also said.

-What likely won't happen Wednesday is a vote to remove Cheney as the conference chair, which would require a two-thirds vote to suspend the rules of McCarthy's support.
-Instead it will probably be a longer process first requiring members would need to get 20% of the conference -- or 43 members -- to sign onto a petition to call a special conference meeting.
+What likely won't happen Wednesday is a vote to remove Cheney as the conference chair, which would require a petition that she step down with 20% of the conference – or 43 members – signed on to be submitted at the meeting.
+Then, it would require a two-thirds vote to suspend the rules -- or McCarthy's support – to get to an up-or-down vote on a resolution that Cheney step down.

+Instead, it will probably be a longer process with a petition calling for a special conference meeting to consider such a resolution, with the same requirements, submitted after Wednesday.
 House conservatives say that they have well over 100 members willing to remove Cheney as conference chair.

 If those circulating the petition against Cheney do get the requisite number of signatures, then the petition must be granted within 10 legislative days.
-That's where a resolution for Cheney to step down would be brought up, and either voted on then and there or sent to a committee.
+At that meeting, the resolution could be either voted on immediately with two-thirds support or with McCarthy's support, or it would be sent to a committee.
 That committee would later report the resolution with a favorable or unfavorable recommendation, which could then be passed by a simple majority vote.

 TRUMP PUSHES POLL SHOWING CHENEY WOUNDED IN WYOMING BY IMPEACHMENT VOTE